MHNAUK SUB-GROUPS

 EDUCATION SUB-GROUP

-Lucy Colwell (University of Brighton) was elected as Chair of the Education sub-group in 2023 and will serve until June 2025.
+Dr Nicky Lambert (Middlesex University) and Simon Hall (RCN) were elected as Chair of the Education sub-group in 2026 and will serve until Dec 2028.

 This group focuses on issues relating to mental health nurse education and policies influencing the content and means of delivering this training.
 Topics have included use of the practice assessment document for students, adherence to new guidance from the Nursing and Midwifery Council (NMC), collaborations between HEIs on educational programmes and the work of Health Education England in supporting nurse education.